-The Block Research Group (BRG) in the Institute of Technology in Architecture at ETH Zurich, led by Prof. Dr. Philippe Block and Dr. Tom Van Mele, is hiring a post-doctoral researcher starting from September 1, 2018 at the earliest.
+The Block Research Group (BRG) in the Institute of Technology in Architecture at ETH Zurich, led by Prof. Dr. Philippe Block and Dr. Tom Van Mele, is hiring a post-doctoral researcher to start as soon as possible.

-Post-doctoral position in “Practical Stability Assessment Strategies for Vaulted Unreinforced Masonry Structures
+Post-doctoral position as computational engineer for the project “Practical Stability Assessment Strategies for Vaulted Unreinforced Masonry Structures" (SNSF-funded)

 Funded by a grant from the Swiss National Science Foundation for a project titled “Practical Stability Assessment Strategies for Vaulted Unreinforced Masonry Structures (URM)”, this position aims to create better computational methods for the analysis of vaulted URM structures that can be used in engineering practice.
 The research will involve parametric studies with calibrated Discrete Element Modelling (DEM) to determine the fundamental collapse mechanism modes of common vault typologies and develop strategies and practical recommendations for dealing with material and geometry imperfections; the analysis of the deformation sequence of vaults subjected to differential support settlements using the Rigid Block Equilibrium (RBE) method to obtain insight in the formation of hinges and to provide an approach for the assessment of the “level of stability” and “closeness to collapse” of deformed URM; the further development of intuitive assessment methods such as Thrust Network Analysis (TNA) to provide better support for dealing with cracks and other observed pathologies; and the establishment of a wide range of macro-elements for use in Structural Element Modelling (SEM).